torarnev/docs/docs/gettingstarted/gettingstartedwithtoc.md

 If you want to accept Card payment, you will also need a Merchant account (see below).

+<a id="markdown-1-typical-flow-of-a-credit-card-payment" name="1-typical-flow-of-a-credit-card-payment"></a>
-## 1.1.
-Typical Flow of a Credit Card Payment
+## 1. Typical Flow of a Credit Card Payment

 ![Flow](https://raw.githubusercontent.com/torarnev/docs/master/docs/samples/images/start1.png)